Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Chromecast with Google TV

 The Chromecast is arguably one of the most revolutionary products Google has ever released.
 It completely changed how we move content around our screens and helped pave the way for the streaming revolution.
 Of course, times change.
 With increased competition, Google found it necessary to provide an alternative that worked more like devices from Amazon, Roku, Apple, and others.
 The result of this was the Chromecast with Google TV in 2020.
-Three years later does it still hold up?
-This is Android Authority‘s Chromecast with Google TV review.

 What is the Chromecast with Google TV?

-To solve this problem, Google fundamentally changed what the Chromecast was with the introduction of this model in 2020.
+The Chromecast with Google TV is still a Chromecast.
+You can still send things like movies, YouTube videos, and music directly to your TV from your phone or computer.
+What’s different is the addition of a true OS and UI.
 Instead of simply being a target for content to be cast to, Google loaded up the Chromecast with Android TV, giving it both casting capabilities and a full-fledged media streaming interface.
 To make Android TV better and more accessible, Google developed a dedicated UX for it, which it calls Google TV.
 This platform is currently based on Android 12, though hopefully, it will receive Android TV 14 not too distantly in the future.
+In fact, there are growing rumors that a new 4K model of the Chromecast with Google TV is on its way in the near future.
+Odds are this newer hardware would see Android 14, or perhaps even Android 15.

 Again, this is built on the Android TV platform, so if an app existed for Android TV before, it will be available on the Google TV interface.
+In the years that have passed, there have also bene plenty of great new apps and games released that help make the most of the Chromecast experience.

 In a way, Android TV is like stock Android, and Google TV is Pixel UI.
 It’s a skin on top of a platform.
 Because of this, you can think of Google TV as an aggregator of all streamable content.
 There’s a “For you” section that displays movies, TV shows, and even YouTube videos that Google thinks you’ll like, and Google TV will display where you can watch that content.
 In 2023 Google updated the interface breaking down Movies and Shows into new sections such as Movies Shows, Family, and Español.
 It also changed up the location of the interface a little.
 The new interface is still fairly similar, just with a few new refinements that are designed to make it easier to navigate.

 One of the most important previous elements is still there: the apps tab.
 The apps tab is a big deal because, at the end of the day, they’re Android apps.
 Sure, these are apps that have been optimized for Android TV, but the Play Store on Android TV is quite built out.